 run: terraform apply -auto-approve

-- run: echo ${{ steps.apply.outputs.server_ip }}This defines us a very basic GHA workflow wherein any push to the main branch triggers an execution of the workflow.
-Firstly we checkout the Terraform code from the repository using actions/checkout@v2 then we setup the Scalr environment on the runner with the Scalr/scalr-action@v1 action, this is where we provide the Scalr Organisation and Token as well as optionally a Terraform version.
-If the Terraform version is not provided then Scalr will attempt to work it out for itself.
+- run: echo ${{ steps.apply.outputs.github_actions_string }}This is a very basic GHA workflow where any push to the main branch triggers a run.
+First we check out the Terraform code from the repository using actions/checkout@v2, then we set up the Scalr environment on the runner with the Scalr/scalr-action@v1 action.
+That's where we provide the Scalr Organisation and Token, and optionally a Terraform version.
+If you don't give it a version, Scalr will try to work it out for itself.

 The next steps should look fairly familiar: